fbpx

 Electives in Specified Areas of Study

-Elective in Hebrew Bible 3
+Hebrew Bible 3

-Elective in New Testament 3
+New Testament 3

-Elective in Church History or Theology 3
+Church History and/or Theology 3

-Elective in Practice of Ministry 3
+Practice of Ministry 3

 Total credits in Electives in Specified Areas of Study 21